Honolulu Marathon

-The Honolulu Marathon (branded JAL Honolulu Marathon for sponsorship reasons) is a marathon (26.2 miles or 42.2km) in Honolulu, Hawaii.
+The Honolulu Marathon (branded JAL Honolulu Marathon for sponsorship reasons) is a marathon (26.2 miles or 42.2 km) in Honolulu, Hawaii.
 It was first held on December 16, 1973, and it typically takes places on the second Sunday in December.
 The marathon is popular for its tropical location in Hawaii, and is also popular among first-time marathoners, many of whom are visitors from Japan.
 Japan Air Lines has been the title sponsor of the race since 1985.

 About 20,000 runners finish the Honolulu Marathon each year, and it is one of the five largest marathons in the United States.
 Entry to the Honolulu Marathon is open to anyone, and there is neither a lottery nor a set of qualifying times.
 There is also no time limit to finish the course.
 From 1973 to 2006, more than 585,000 runners have started the Honolulu Marathon, with over 482,000 finishers, for a finishing rate of over 82%.